passthejoe/blogPoster/README.md

 * **Manton Reece**, the creator of [Micro.blog](https://micro.blog): I really like [his writing](https://micro.blog/manton), and even though I had a hard time wrapping my head around what Micro.blog was actually going to become while Manton was planning it, the idea was intriguing.
 When it turned out that Micro.blog was a hosted subscription service and that apps for it would only be created for Apple devices, what Manton created gave me the push I needed to figure out how to do this on my own.

+#### Update on Feb.
+27, 2023

+* In order to compile the twitter and http gems in Fedora, you need the gcc and gcc-c++ packages.
+I am editing this file below to reflect that.

 #### Update on Aug.
 9, 2021

 * There is now an [official release](https://github.com/passthejoe/blogPoster/releases) of blogPoster.
 [Version 1](https://github.com/passthejoe/blogPoster/releases/tag/v1.0) is available for download.